Canarsee: Name

-As was common practice early in the days of white European colonisation of North America, a people came to be associated with a place, with its name displacing theirs among the colonies and those associated with them, such as explorers, mapmakers, trading company superiors who sponsored many of the early settlements, and officials in the colonizers' mother country in Europe.
-This was the case of the "Canarsee" people, whose name, to the extent they identified with one, is lost in history.
+The name lives on in Canarsie, a neighborhood of Brooklyn — a part of the City of New York which is on Long Island.
+Nyack at Fort Hamilton in Brooklyn was likely a Canarsee village.

 Sale of Manhattan

-It is the "Canarse" [sic], who only utilized the very southern end of Manhattan island, the Manhattoes, as a hunting ground, who are credited with selling Peter Minuit the entirety of the island for $24 in 1639.
+It is the "Canarse" [sic] (possibly from the Nyack Tract), who only utilized the very southern end of Manhattan island, the Manhattoes, as a hunting ground, who are credited with selling Peter Minuit the entirety of the island for $24 in 1626.
 A confusion of possession on the part of the Canarsees who failed to tell the Dutch that the balance of island was the hunting ground of the Wecquaesgeek, a Wappinger band of southwest Westchester County.